 - Add measures to your achievements like, “5x” or “60+.”

-Pro Tip: Use strong resume synonyms to keep things interesting.
+Pro Tip: Use strong resume action words to keep things interesting.
 A banquet server resume with boring language won’t get you hired.

 4. Prepare Your Banquet Server Resume Education Section

 Knowing how to put education in a resume is vital.
 Don’t just list a school and when you went.
 Add things you did that prove banquet server qualities.

 Were you on sports teams?
 Did you participate in clubs or handle projects?
 Show those in a bullet list in your education section.
 For instance, being on the track team can prove you’re fit enough to stay on your feet all night.